mido/mido/README.rst

   can be encoded to and decoded from many formats, including lists of bytes, bytearrays, hex strings and text strings.)

-* Includes a flexible MIDI parser which can be used to parse MIDI from any source by feeding it bytes and fetching the produced messages.)
+* The MIDI parser can be used to parse MIDI from any source by feeding it bytes and fetching the produced messages.)

 * Custom port types and wrappers for other MIDI libraries can be written and used with Mido by implementing the simple port